 What is Wire Transfer?

 Wire transfer is the electronic transfer of funds between people or entities.
-It allows people in distant locations around the globe to safely transfer money across geographical locations without getting into physical contact with each other.
+It allows people in distant locations around the globe to safely transfer money across geographical locations without being in physical contact with each other.

 When sending money via wire transfers, information is passed between two banks on the recipient’s identity, their account number, and the amount of money that the person is due to receive.

-The person initiating the transaction must first pay a transaction fee before the bank can wire the funds to the other party.
+The person initiating the transaction must usually pay a transaction fee before the bank will wire the funds to the other party.
 Once the information is passed to the recipient’s bank, the bank deposits its reserve funds to the recipient’s account, and the two institutions settle the payments on the back end after the receiver has received the funds.
 There is no physical exchange of funds.